 Whether you’re hosting a Holiday party or Sunday family dinner, this Venezuelan Asado Negro will be a BIG hit and a scrumptious centerpiece.

 I’m super excited to share this recipe with you.
 The Asado Negro and Carne Mechada are my signature Venezuelan dishes.
-Not trying to be modest over here, but they are truly amazing.
+I’m not trying to be modest over here, but they are truly amazing.
 I have made this recipe so much throughout my life that I could do it with my eyes closed.

 What Is Asado Negro?

 Asado Negro is one of the most traditional dishes in Venezuela.
-It’s an eye-round roast slow cooked in a slightly sweet and super flavorful dark sauce.
+It’s an eye-round roast slow-cooked in a slightly sweet and super flavorful dark sauce.
 Each Venezuelan family has their own version.
 But today, you can forget all other Asado Negro recipes… this one is to die for!
-Usually, this dish is served with white rice and fried plantains, but this time I served it with mashed potatoes because Vicky LOVES mashed potatoes.
+Usually, this dish is served with white rice and fried plantains, but this time, I served it with mashed potatoes because Vicky LOVES mashed potatoes.

 Recipe Highlights

-- It’s tender, flavorful, and perfect every time!
+• It’s tender, flavorful, and perfect every time!

-- So comforting and delicious.
+• It’s so comforting and delicious.

-- You can make it in the slow cooker, over the stove, or in your pressure cooker.
+• You can make it in the slow cooker, over the stove, or in your pressure cooker.

-- Make ahead and freezer friendly.
+• Make ahead and freezer-friendly.

-- Perfect for a dinner party with friends or a Sunday family dinner.
+• Perfect for a dinner party with friends or a Sunday family dinner.

 Best Cut Of Meat To Make Asado Negro